avid-developer/avid-developer/README.md

 - 👋 Hi, I’m @avid-developer
-- 👀 I’m interested in GSoC
+- 👀 I’m interested in learning new languages.
 - 🌱 I’m currently learning how to get started here.
-- 💞️ I’m looking to collaborate on fun open-source projects
+- 💞️ I’m looking to collaborate on fun open-source projects.
 - 📫 You can mail me: dhruvthacker28@gmail.com

 <!---